-- (a) Possessing, consuming, or attempting to possess cannabis in any amount. - (b) Cultivating, manufacturing, or attempting to obtain cannabis in any amount. - (c) Possessing, consuming, cultivating, manufacturing, or attempting to possess any controlled substances other than cannabis, except as expressly permitted by law. - (d) Selling or distributing cannabis or any other controlled substances other than alcohol. - (e) Possessing or attempting to possess any drug related paraphernalia. - (f) Misconduct under the influence of controlled substance(s) and/or drugs other than alcohol. - (g) Drug Emergencies University Expectations for Individuals - University of Central Florida students who receive medical attention due to drug-related emergencies may be exempt from disciplinary action as part of the conditions for drug emergencies after review by the Director of the Office of Student Conduct.
-Students eligible for exemption will be referred for assessment and follow-up services in lieu of the student conduct review process. - 2.
-Students who receive medical assistance for drug-related emergencies may receive exemption for violations of the Rules of Conduct Section 10(a)-10(f); however, exemption for other Rules of Conduct violations may not be granted.
-The Director of the Office of Student Conduct reserves the right to review each incident individually to determine whether the student will be exempt from disciplinary action.
-The Director of the Office of Student Conduct maintains the right to recommend additional requirements for students who are referred for assessment and fail to meet the requirements of their assessment.
-For subsequent incidents, appropriate interventions will be handled on a case by case basis.
+- (a) Possessing, consuming, or attempting to possess cannabis in any amount. - (b) Cultivating, manufacturing, or attempting to obtain cannabis in any amount. - (c) Possessing, consuming, cultivating, manufacturing, or attempting to possess any controlled substances other than cannabis, except as expressly permitted by law. - (d) Selling or distributing cannabis or any other controlled substances other than alcohol. - (e) Possessing or attempting to possess any drug-related paraphernalia. - (f) Misconduct under the influence of controlled substance(s) and/or drugs other than alcohol.

+NOTE: Students who receive medical attention due to drug related emergencies and/or students who call for help on behalf of another student who may be experiencing a drug related emergency may be exempt from disciplinary action.
+Information regarding exemptions under this rule for drug related emergencies can be found in University Regulation UCF-5.007 and the Student Conduct and Academic Integrity website: http://scai.sdes.ucf.edu/medicalemergencies .